lunacookies/blog/content/macos-tips-threading.md

 ## Prioritizing work

-When you make a new thread its QoS class defaults to Legacy, which isn’t what you want.
+When you make a new thread its QoS class defaults to, well, Default, which isn’t what you want.
 At minimum, consciously decide how important the work that thread is doing is and assign a QoS class to the thread with `pthread_set_qos_class_self_np(3)`.